Developing sustainable buildings

 Preserving and developing ecology

-Green and brown roofs, green walls and planters, bird boxes and insect boxes all serve to improve biodiversity.
+Urban greening measures such as green and brown roofs, green walls and planters, bird boxes and insect boxes all serve to improve biodiversity.
 They also help mitigate the heat island effect in cities.
 We ensure that biodiversity measures are considered early in the design process and, once in place, we provide information to occupiers on how to look after them when we have left the site.

 Working collaboratively with suppliers and occupiers